 The bridge was completely designed and constructed by Japanese staff only, in order to showcase Japan’s advanced technology to the world.

 However, when the Sino-Japanese War broke out in 1937, the expo was cancelled.
 While still under construction, Kachidoki Bridge was already known as “the entrance to Sumida River”, given its downstream location.
-Today, the Tsukiji Bridge, which will be even further downstream, is under construction and will be completed this year.

 At the time Kachidoki bridge was under construction, marine transport was still more important than land transportation, which is why it is a moveable bridge.
 It was often referred to as “The No.1 Moveable Bridge of the East”.
 As today marine transport is no longer common in Tokyo, the bridge is not moveable anymore today.